How Pragmatics Shape Articulation: A Computational Case Study in STEM ASL Discourse: Methods

 \paragraph{Participants} Two fluent deaf signers participated in a structured dialogue with one another.
 One signer is a faculty member in Biology who regularly teaches biology classes in ASL.
 The other signer is a student familiar with biology concepts from having taken classes with the faculty member previously.
 Both signers are right-handed.

-\paragraph{Signed Content} The motion capture data were collected in two conditions: \begin{enumerate}[noitemsep, nolistsep] \item \textit{Isolated STEM vocabulary articulation.} One signer (the student described above) produced a set of 77 STEM signs drawn from introductory biology content. \item \textit{Biology dialogue.} The two participants engaged in an 8.52-minute spontaneous instructor-student dialogue.
-The conversation comprised four main question-answer exchanges initiated by the instructor, focusing on key biology topics such as cell structure and genetics, cell cycle, and photosynthesis.
+\paragraph{Signed Content} The motion capture data were collected in two conditions: \begin{enumerate}[noitemsep, nolistsep] \item \textit{Isolated STEM vocabulary articulation.} One signer (the student described above) produced a set of 77 STEM signs drawn from introductory biology content.
+Each sign was produced individually, without a conversational partner.
+This condition serves as a articulatory baseline, which allows us to estimate each sign's spatial and temporal properties before interactional adaptation occurs.
+The full list of STEM signs used is provided in the Appendix~\ref{app:full_STEM_list}. \item \textit{Biology dialogue.} The two participants engaged in an 8.52-minute spontaneous instructor-student dialogue focusing on key biology topics such as cell structure and genetics, cell cycle, and photosynthesis.
+While the instructor initiated inquiries to guide the interaction, the dialogue also included extended explanations, clarifications, confirmations, and belief exchanges.
 Across the dialogue, 17 STEM signs overlapped with the vocabulary condition, allowing for a direct comparison of articulatory variation between isolated and interactive contexts. \end{enumerate}

 \paragraph{Recording Set Up} Both motion capture data were recorded at 120 frames per second using a Vicon system.
 The setup employed 18 high-resolution cameras (8 T160 and 10 Vero) and 73 markers carefully placed on the signer’s fingers, hands, and body.
 Data were captured using Vicon Shogun 1.7, a tool that significantly enhanced the quality of motion capture, particularly in capturing body, hand, and finger movements with high fidelity.
+In addition to motion capture, we also recorded a 2D RGB video which was used for annotation.